HarshaDokula/Auto_create_git/README.md

 # Automatic Repository Creation

-These script files help you to create an repository on github and do the initial commit of all the files present in the working directory.
+These script files help you to create a repository on github and do the initial commit of all the files present in the working directory.

 You will need [PAT (Personal Access token)](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) for these scripts.